Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 • Hotter Summer Than Average

-• August and September was near Average
+• August and September were near Average

 • October was actually COOLER THAN AVERAGE